apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

    limitations under the License.
   -->

-Oak DocumentMK
+Oak Document Storage
 ==============

 One of the plugins in Oak stores data in a document oriented format.
 The plugin implements two low level APIs, the `MicroKernel` and `NodeStore` interface.

+The document storage optionally uses the [persistent cache](persistent-cache.html) to reduce read operations on the backend storage.

 Backend implementations
 -----------------------